Clematis Still Waters™ Description

-Still Waters® has amazing large soft lavender blue blooms that is striking in any landscape.
-Once more it blooms on both old and new wood - so there is no wrong way or time to prune this hardy vine.
+Still Waters™ has amazing large soft lavender blue blooms that are striking in any landscape.
+Because this easy-care, vigorous vine blooms on both old and new wood - there is no wrong way or time to prune it.

-This hardy disease resistant climbing vine grows 4-7 feet tall and 3-4 feet.
-Enjoy as it sprawls & weaves thru shrubs and perennial in your landscape.
+Still Waters clematis climbs to 4-7 feet tall and 3-4 feet.
+Enjoy as it sprawls & weaves thru shrubs and perennials in your landscape.
 Dress up a mailbox, trellis, fence- even containers!
 Beautiful when paired with purples, greens and blacks or any dark color to bring out the soft violet-blue hues.

 How To Grow Clematis